 Surgery was booked for Wed 30 Sep, 2020 almost 4 months to the day since my treatment began for stage 2 prostate cancer.

 My prostate is small, at about 20 cc and I believe they can be as large as 80 cc.
-Interestingly, the drugs had no effect on shrinking my prostate, which is a shame as I was unlucky and suffered terribly with side-effects from the drugs.
-I hope they've softened-up the cancer cells, making them weaker and more susceptible to radiation, so my suffering was at least worthwhile.
+Interestingly, the drugs had no effect on shrinking my prostate, which is a shame as I was unlucky and suffered terribly with side-effects.
+I hope they've softened-up the cancer cells, making them weaker and more susceptible to radiation, so my suffering was worthwhile.

 Surgery week involved me having to take another trip to the hospital to get tested for MRSA and COVID.
 If I had either, surgery would be cancelled.
 Fortunately, I was given the all-clear and everything was go for the big day.

 The evening before surgery I was given some laxative powder, one sachet to take before bed and the other when I woke up in the morning.
 The first one had zero impact and I was questioning why they bothered to give me it.
 However, it soon became apparent.
 There must be a cumulative effect because the second one wreaked absolute havoc on my guts.
 I was doubled up in cramps and all sorts of stuff was being evacuated from my ass at great speed.
 Unfortunately, this didn't stop for 6 hours!
 I had to carefully plan my drive to the hospital and time it to the nearest minute, so I could get there without shitting my pants.